Symmetry protected topological phases under decoherence: Conclusion and Outlook

 Another big class of quantum states of matter is the gapless quantum states, including quantum critical points.
-The effect of weak measurement on $(1+1)d$ conformal field theory (CFT) was studied in Ref.~\onlinecite{Garratt2022}, and it was shown that the effect of weak measurement can be mapped to the boundary operators of the CFT.
-In the past few years, the boundary of $(2+1)d$ quantum critical points have attracted a lot of attentions from both theoretical and numerical community~\cite{groverashvin,zhanglong1,zhanglong2,wessel1,wessel2,wessel3,xuboundary1,xuboundary2,max1,max2,max3,shang,toldin1,wessel2,zhanglong3}.
-The problem becomes particularly interesting when the $(2+1)d$ bulk was a SPT state driven to a critical point, hence two different boundary effects were at play.
-Quantum critical points under decoherence will be another direction worth exploration.
+The effect of weak measurement on $(1+1)d$ conformal field theory (CFT) was studied in Ref.~\cite{Garratt2022}, and it was shown that the effect of weak measurement can be mapped to the boundary operators of the CFT.
+In the past few years, the boundary of $(2+1)d$ quantum critical points have attracted a lot of attention from both theoretical and numerical community~\cite{groverashvin,zhanglong1,zhanglong2,wessel1,wessel2,wessel3,xuboundary1,xuboundary2,max1,max2,max3,shang,toldin1,wessel2,zhanglong3}.
+The problem becomes particularly interesting when the $(2+1)d$ bulk was an SPT state driven to a critical point, hence two different boundary effects were at play.
+Quantum critical points under decoherence will be another direction worth exploring.